| 25-392 |

 administrative-law administrative-procedure civil-procedure civil-rights constitutional-challenge constitutional-law dc-government due-process employment-dispute employment-rights free-speech government-agency government-employment personnel-rules retaliation whistleblower whistleblower-act whistleblower-protection |

-Whether the application of the District of Columbia's personnel rules, including the Abolishment and DC Whistleblower Acts, by the District's Office o… |
+Is the application of the relevant personnel rules of the District of Columbia, including the Abolishment and D.C.
+Whistleblowers Acts (DCWPA) by the … |